Date Incorporated: 1989

-Additional Information: Gift of approximately 40 acres of land from Andrew and Jamie Gagarin with the founding of the organization.
+Additional Information: They received a gift of approximately 40 acres of land from Andrew and Jamie Gagarin with the founding of the organization.

 Purpose: Rural community resiliency, economic development, organizing disperse community interests.

-Partners: Naugatuck Valley Project is a community-based regional organization of twenty-one dues-paying religious congregations, housing cooperatives, labor union locals, and educational and small business organizations; Land trust is managed through a sub-project, the Naugatuck Valley Housing Development Corporation.
+Partners: Naugatuck Valley Project is a community-based regional organization of religious congregations, housing cooperatives, labor union locals, and educational and small business organizations; the Naugatuck Valley Housing Development Corporation is a sub-project of this and runs the Brookside Housing Cooperatives.

 Date Incorporated: 2005